gemini3d/gemini3d/Readme.md

 `./numerical/potential/boundary_conditions/potentialBCs_mumps.f90` - boundary conditions for the electric potential or field-aligned current.
 The type of input that is being used is specified by the flags in the `config.ini` file for the simulation.
 This subroutine will only be called if the user has not specified an input file containing boundary conditions.

 By default these subroutines will be used for boundary conditions if file input is not specified in the config.ini input file.
 The base GEMINI sets these to be zero potential (or current) and some negligible amount of precipitation.
 Note that if you write over these subroutines then the code will use whatever you have put into them if file input is not specified.
 This can lead to unintended behavior if ones modifies these and then forgets since the code will continue to use the modifications instead of some baseline.
-Because of this issue, and the fact that GEMINI must be rebuilt every time these subroutines are changed, this method of boudnary condition input is going to be removed.
+Because of this issue, and the fact that GEMINI must be rebuilt every time these subroutines are changed, this method of boundary condition input is going to be removed.

 ### File-based input (*recommended*)

-An alternative is to use the file input option, which needs to be set up using MATLAB (or other) scripts.
-To enable this type of input, the appropriate flags (flagprecfileinput and flagE0fileinput) need to be set in the input `config.ini` file (see Section entitled "Input file format" above).
+The file input is enabled by the appropriate flags (flagprecfile and flagE0file) set in the input `config.nml` file (see Section entitled "Input file format" above).
 All examples included in `initialize/` in both the GEMINI and GEMINI-scripts repositories use this method for setting boundary conditions.
 Note that the user can specify the boundary condition on a different grid from what the simulation is to be run with; in this case GEMINI will just interpolate the given boundary data onto the current simulation grid.

 ### Initial conditions